Next plc

-Next plc (styled as NEXT) is a British multinational clothing, footwear and home products retailer, which has its headquarters in Enderby, England.
-It has around 700 stores, of which circa 500 are in the United Kingdom, and circa 200 across Europe, Asia and the Middle East.
-Next is the largest clothing retailer by sales in the United Kingdom, having overtaken Marks & Spencer in early 2012 and 2014.
+Next plc, trading as Next and styled as NEXT, is a British multinational clothing, footwear, and home products retailer, which has its headquarters in Enderby, England.
+It has around 700 stores, of which about 500 are in the United Kingdom, and 200 across Europe, Asia, and the Middle East.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+Next is the largest clothing retailer by sales in the United Kingdom, having overtaken Marks & Spencer in early 2012, and then again in 2014.

 History

 Hepworth

 The company was founded by Joseph Hepworth in Leeds in 1864 as a tailor under the name of Joseph Hepworth & Son.
 Initially Hepworth was in partnership with James Rhodes, but the partnership was dissolved in 1872.
 On his own, Hepworth expanded the company rapidly, becoming a pioneer of the development of chain stores in Britain.
 By 1884 the company had 100 outlets.
 For much of its history Hepworth was predominantly in the ready-to-wear suit market.
 In 1963, the company brought in the celebrated Savile Row designer Hardy Amies to help revitalise its ready-to-wear suit collection.